Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Evaluation Setup

 \section{Evaluation Setup}

-This section details the experimental setup for our comprehensive evaluation of advanced hybrid search architectures.
-Our methodology is designed to be rigorous and reproducible, providing the empirical evidence needed to answer the three research questions posed in Section \ref{sec: intro}.
-We first describe the core components of our experiment, including the datasets and methods under evaluation.
-We then define our evaluation metrics, followed by the specific implementation details and the hardware environment.
+This section details the experimental setup designed to answer the research questions posed in Section \ref{sec: intro}.
+We describe the core experimental components, define our evaluation metrics, and specify the implementation details and hardware environment.